-Recommendation: We recommend that the Academy develop and or maintain documentation of the various policies and procedures required of local education agencies in Michigan.
-Those policies and procedures include investment of funds, cash management, and allowability of costs.
+Finding: Certain policies and procedures were not available or provided to the auditors.
+Although these policies or procedures may exist, management was unable to provide them.
+We recommended that the Academy develop and maintain documentation of the various policies and procedures required of local education agencies in Michigan.
+Those policies and procedures included investment of funds, cash management, and allowability of costs.